It’s Time to Believe in Your Conscience: A Step-by-Step Assessment with Listening

 What I’ve learned throughout my work with leaders is that taking the time to first listen to that conscience for a period of time creates a new habit.
 In the second week of the experiment, you begin to recognize how vital that voice is, how to trust that conscience when it speaks up, and how uncomfortable it can feel when you avoid listening to it and work against your own intuition.

-If you found this experiment helpful, please feel free to share it with others.
+If you find this experiment helpful, please feel free to share it with others.